FouadRaheb/Regram-for-Instagram/README.md

     <sup>If you have a paid certificate, you need to use original version and sign it with a Distribution/Ad-Hoc certificate to get notifications.</sup>

-* (Option 2) You can get a paid subscription from a signing store where you can download the latest Regram directly from your device and have it available for 1 year instead of 7 days.
-I recommend using [https://flekstore.com)][flekstore-link] since they always have the latest official IPA from this page.
+* (Option 2) You can get a signing certificate where you can download the latest Regram directly from your device and have it available for 1 year instead of 7 days.
+[KravaSign][kravasign-link] is the most reliable and affordable option for sideloading.

 <details>